-2.5 Identification of Season from Weather Map
+11.5 Identification of Season from Weather Map

 Climate of India mainly Tropical Monsoon type due to its location.
 But weather maps of India represent different seasons.
-The features of the weather elements are different during different season.
+The features of the weather elements are different during different seasons.
 The identifying features are mentioned here (season wise)-

-2.5.1 Winter Season [December to February]:
+11.5.1 Winter Season [December to February]:

-- (a) Clear sky. - (b) High Pressure (HP) over North-West parts of India. - (c) Cold winds comes from the High Pressure belts (Origin of it is Siberia) - (d) In peninsular India wind movement is from East to West. - (e) Easterly are full of moisture which yield rainfall over south-east coastal region. - (f) In North-West region precipitation is caused by depression that are associated with western disturbance moving from Mediteranean sea. - (g) In this season, Precipitation is moderate to slanty.
+- (a) Clear sky. - (b) High Pressure (HP) over North-West parts of India. - (c) Cold wind comes from the High Pressure belts (Origin of it is Siberia) - (d) In peninsular India wind movement is from East to West. - (e) It is full of moisture which yield rainfall over south-east caromandal coastal region. - (f) In North-West region precipitation is caused by depression that are associated with western disturbance moving from Mediteranean sea. - (g) In this season, Precipitation is moderate to slanty.

-2.5.2 Summer Season (Hot weather) [March-May]
+11.5.2 Summer Season (Hot weather) [March-May]

 - (a) Highest temperature in North India. - (b) Precipitation occur in coastal area. - (c) West Bengal, Assam, Burma (Myanmar), Bangladesh receive convectional precipitation.
-It is also refers as 'Mango Shower'. - (d) In the Northern plains convective system produce Thunder Showering. - (e) Sky is covered with cumulonimbus cloud produced by strong convection. - (f) Other climatic characteristics are strong quall winds and Dust Storm. - (g) These violent dust storm are known as 'Andhi' or 'Norwester'.
+It is also referred to 'Mango Shower'. - (d) In the Northern plains convective system produce Thunder Showering. - (e) Sky is covered with cumulonimbus cloud produced by strong convection. - (f) Other climatic characteristics are strong squall winds and Dust Storm. - (g) These violent dust storm are known as 'Andhi' or 'Norwester'.
 Sometimes accompanied by heavy downpours and afternoon storms.

-2.5.3 Rainy Season [June-September] / Monsoon Season :
+11.5.3 Rainy Season [June-September] / Monsoon Season :